New forecasts: The British economy outperforms Germany

 Read The Washington Post for free for four weeks

-Your quality ticket washtonpost.com: Get exclusive research and over 200 stories Four weeks free.
+Your quality ticket washingtonpost.com: Get exclusive research and over 200 stories Four weeks free.

 The British economy is growing faster than the Eurozone